• Sign up for the Daily Digest E-mail

 May 29, 202010:21 AM Reuters0 Comments

-Canceled Keystone XL pipeline extension being laid
+Cancelled Keystone XL pipeline

 The two biggest U.S. natural gas pipelines under construction are likely facing more delays after an appeals court ruling against the Army Corps of Engineers, energy analysts said.